-Additionally, Mr Latiff acts as an arbitrator and adjudicator under the auspices of the Singapore International Arbitration Center and Singapore Mediation Center.
+Additionally, Mr Latiff has been appointed as an arbitrator and adjudicator under the auspices of the Singapore International Arbitration Center and Singapore Mediation Center.
 He also serves on public institution boards.

-Mr Latiff graduated with a Bachelor of Law degree from the National University of Singapore and became an Advocate and Solicitor in 1986.
+Mr Latiff graduated with a Bachelor of Law degree from the National University of Singapore in 1985 and became an Advocate and Solicitor in 1986.
 Mr Chan serves as our Independent Director since 11 May 2017.
 In addition, he is also the Chairman of Audit Committee, ensuring the Company's strong governance, transparency, and compliance.

-Bringing his extensive expertise to our Board, Mr Chan currently serves as the managing partner at Forvis Mazars LLP Singapore, where he also holds the position of APAC regional leader of audit and assurance and member of the Global Audit Board of Forvis Mazars.
+Bringing his extensive expertise to our Board, Mr Chan currently serves as the managing partner at Forvis Mazars LLP Singapore, where he also holds the position of APAC regional leader of audit and assurance, member of the Global Audit Board and member of Group Governing Board of Forvis Mazars.